Jaejun02/dsa3101_2420_group12/README.md

 | **Gradio Interface**  | - Deploys a user-friendly web interface for testing NLP models <br /> - Allows easy interaction with search and extraction functionalities |

 ## Installation Guide
-### Linux Environment (For others, please use Docker, ensure that your machine has a GPU)
+### Linux Environment
+**For others, we recommend using the Docker setup and ensuring your machine has GPU support enabled**
 1. Create a virtual environment (`conda` or `venv`)
 2. Install magic-pdf
    ```bash